PhilLAL/waltz-docs/docs/user_guide.md

 ```

 ### Settings tab
+This tab can also be reachable by clicking on the user name.

-**Tango REST API URL**
+##### Tango REST API URL

 Url of REST API entry point.
-Usually the correct value is set during the deployment so normally you don't need to change it.
+Usually the correct value is set during the deployment so usually you don't need to change it.
+But it is possible to add new REST API hosts (will rewrite the existing one).

-**Tango hosts**
+##### Tango hosts

 List of user's Tango hosts.
 You can delete or add Tango hosts here.
 Template for Tango host: {host}:{port}.

-**Tango host info**
+##### Tango host info

 Readonly information about host.
 Been automatically updated when click on the name of Tango host.
-The values is loaded from the REST server.
+The values are loaded from the REST server.

-**Tango Server Wizard**
+##### Tango Server Wizard

 You can add new device(s) here.